Tutorial: how to do reverse appliqué

 This week I’m showing you how to do a reverse appliqué technique.
 You could use this on sewing projects such as quilts, dressmaking and embroidery.
 Valentine’s day is not far away, so I’m taking a heart as the shape for my appliqué.
 You may or may not like the idea of cards and flowers on the day itself, but sending a heart to someone is a nice way of showing love and affection.
 This week I’ll show you the basic steps and next week, suggest some ideas for how to use the piece you have made.

-1 Wash, dry and iron your fabric.
+1 Iron your fabric.

 reverse applique tutorial, materials